Manchester Essex Regional Middle/High School: New middle/high school

-Construction of the new school was completed in summer of 2009, and the building was opened on September 9, 2009.
+Construction of the new school was completed in the summer of 2009, and the building was opened on September 9, 2009.
 It is approximately double the size of its predecessor, but has a smaller footprint since it has three stories.
 The building opened with about 800 students, 50 more than it was originally designed to hold.
-Over the following year, the old building was demolished and the athletic fields completed.
+Over the following year, the old building was demolished and the athletic fields were completed.

 Principals

 High school

 Between 1970 and 2000, the Junior-Senior High School was led by only four individuals: Richard Howland, Henry Lukas, Bill Foye, and Robert Snaps.
-However, in the first thirteen years of regionalization there have been five high school principals.
+However, in the first thirteen years of regionalization, there have been five high school principals.

 At the time of regionalization, Robert Shaps was the principal of the Manchester Junior-Senior High School.
 When Shaps was named superintendent in 2003, he hired Peter Sack as interim principal.
 Before retiring, Sack had been the principal of Swampscott High School from 1983 to 2003.

 After two years as interim principal, Sack was replaced by James Lee in 2006.
 Before coming to Manchester Essex, Lee spent three years as principal of Newburyport High School and four as the school's dean of students.
 After six years at Manchester Essex, Lee left to become the Headmaster of Braintree High School.
 Lee was praised by many for his strong managerial skills, straightforward personality, and effective decision-making ability.
 His accomplishments included leading the high school through both its NEASC accreditation and its transition to a new facility.

-In the spring of 2012 Superintendent Beaudoin handpicked Sharon Maguire to serve as interim principal for the 2012–2013 school year.
-At the time of her appointment Maguire was the school's director of guidance.
+In the spring of 2012, Superintendent Beaudoin handpicked Sharon Maguire to serve as interim principal for the 2012–2013 school year.
+At the time of her appointment, Maguire was the school's director of guidance.
 Reading assistant principal Patricia Puglisi was hired to lead the high school starting in 2013.